1. Why should you invest in SCSS?

 The tenure of this scheme is 5 years with the option to extend it for further 3 years.
-In order to extend the scheme for another 3 years after completion of 5 year tenure the investor needs to submit the duly filled Form B which is regarding the extension of the scheme.
-Only one extension is allowed and such extended accounts can also be closed after one year of extension without any penalty.
+In order to extend the scheme for another 3 years after the completion of the 5-year tenure, the investor is required to submit the duly filled Form B which is regarding the extension of the scheme.
+Only one extension is allowed, and such extended accounts can be closed after one year of extension without any penalty.

-The premature withdrawals are allowed but only after 1 year of account opening.
-When the closure of the account after one year takes place but before the end of 2 years, 1.5% of the deposit shall be deducted as pre-mature withdrawal charges.
+Premature withdrawals are allowed but only after 1 year of account opening.
+If the closure of the account takes place after one year but before the end of 2 years, 1.5% of the deposit is deducted in the form of pre-mature withdrawal charges.
 On the closure of the account after 2 years an amount equal to 1% of the deposit shall be deducted as charges

-In the event of death of the depositor no charges or penalty are levied for premature closure of the account.
+In the event of the death of the depositor, no charges or penalty is levied for the premature closure of the account.

 8. Banks applicable for SCSS Account

-Following are the banks where SCSS account can be opened :
+Following are the banks where an SCSS account can be opened :

 1. Allahabad Bank